 Animals are under constant threat of microbial invasion.
 These invaders usually gain access to the body via the intestine, respiratory tract, and skin.

-The large and diverse microbiota of the intestine serves to protect the intestine from infectious invaders by occupying a niche that precludes other organisms from establishment there.
-Other potential invaders are infectious agents spread from other individuals.
+The large and diverse microbiota of the intestine serves to protect it from infectious invaders by occupying a niche that precludes other organisms from establishment there.
+Other potential invaders include infectious agents transmitted by other animals.

-The first line of defense comprises physical barriers such as the skin, which has its own microbiota and utilizes dessication as a mechanism to discourage colonization with other organisms.
-Inhaled microorganisms and other material are rapidly removed by the ciliated epithelial cells and mucus-secreting cells that move inhaled material from the lower to the upper respiratory tract from which they are removed by the cough reflex.
+The first line of defense comprises physical barriers such as the skin, which has its own microbiota and uses desiccation as a mechanism to discourage colonization with other organisms.
+Inhaled microorganisms and other material are rapidly removed by the ciliated epithelial cells and mucus-secreting cells that move inhaled material from the lower to the upper respiratory tract, from which they are removed by coughing or swallowing.

 For More Information

-Also see pet health content regarding the biology of the immune system in dogs The Immune System of Dogs The immune system consists of a network of white blood cells, antibodies, and other substances that fight off infections and reject foreign proteins ( see Table: Specialized Cells and Molecules... read more , cats The Immune System of Cats The immune system consists of a network of white blood cells, antibodies, and other substances that fight off infections and reject foreign proteins.
+Also see pet health content regarding the immune system in dogs The Immune System of Dogs The immune system consists of a network of white blood cells, antibodies, and other substances that fight off infections and reject foreign proteins ( see Table: Specialized Cells and Molecules... read more , cats The Immune System of Cats The immune system consists of a network of white blood cells, antibodies, and other substances that fight off infections and reject foreign proteins.
 In addition, the immune system includes... read more , and horses The Immune System of Horses The immune system consists of a network of white blood cells, antibodies, and other substances that fight off infections and reject foreign proteins.
 In addition, the immune system includes... read more .